 If we believe your application site is in an area identified as a flood site we have a duty to consult with the Scottish Environment Protection Agency (SEPA).
 They will advise us on any flood risk as well as advise on flood prevention measures.
 Further information relating to flooding can be found on SEPA web page.
-Additional information is also available from Planning Advice Note 69 Good Practice Advice on planning and building standards in areas where there is a risk of flooding.
+Additional information is also available from Scottish Government publication Online Planning Advice on Flood Risk.

 There are a number of sites in Fife which have Hazardous Substances Consent.
 These sites are protected by buffer zones which will restrict any development proposals.
 Environmental Services will provide further information on the storage and disposal of hazardous substances.

 Planning Advice Note 56 Planning and Noise provides guidance on the use of statutory powers to negate the impact of noise in relation to a new application.
 Conditions may be attached to a planning application to minimise noise pollution.
 These conditions will only be imposed where necessary to the planning process.